NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] The water heater setpoint can alternatively be defined using :ref:`schedules_detailed`.
   .. [#] Additional desuperheater inputs are described in :ref:`water_heater_desuperheater`.
+  .. [#] If CondensingSystem not provided, defaults to true if the system is non-electric and the EF is greater than or equal to 0.77, otherwise false.
+         Used to inform the fraction of heat lost to the ambient environment vs outside (via the flue).
+  .. [#] If AtmosphericBurner not provided, defaults to true if the system is non-electric and the EF is less than 0.63, otherwise false.
+         Used to inform whether there is a flue or chimney present (see :ref:`flueorchimney`), which can affect the infiltration model, as well as the fraction of heat lost to the ambient environment vs outside (via the flue).
+  .. [#] If PowerBurner not provided, defaults to true if the system is non-electric and the EF is greater than or equal to 0.63, otherwise false.
+         Used to inform the fraction of heat lost to the ambient environment vs outside (via the flue).
   .. [#] TankModelType choices are "mixed" or "stratified".
   .. [#] NumberofBedroomsServed only required if IsSharedSystem is true.
          Tank losses will be apportioned to the dwelling unit using its number of bedrooms divided by the total number of bedrooms served by the water heating system per `ANSI/RESNET/ICC 301-2022 <https://codes.iccsafe.org/content/RESNET3012022P1>`_.